carlmcqueen/mcqueenAnalytics/src/pages/index.md

     title: We approach our clients most complex questions with data driven  truth
     subtitle: >-
-      Our goal is to make data driven decision making and machine learning avaialble to all size clients and
+      Our goal is to make data driven decision making and machine learning avaialble to all size clients and reproducible solutions
     actions:
       - label: Learn More
         url: /features